Aiven-Labs/the-5-types-of-database/slides.typ

 ]

 // Remember, nice programmers don't let other programmers do messaging using an RDB,
-// but ValKey is a sensible option
+// but Valkey is a sensible option

 /*
     "title": "A very good book",